Oct 31, 2010, 3:00 am

 Daylight Saving Time (DST) Not Observed in Year 2023

-Russia currently observes Moscow Standard Time (MSK) all year.
+Russia currently observes 11 time zones all year.

 DST is no longer in use.

 The previous DST change in Russia was on October 31, 2010.

 When Does DST Start and End in Russia?

 Despite having used Daylight Saving Time (DST) for many years and as recently as 2010, Russia currently does not have DST.

 The Soviet Union first experimented with DST in 1917, when clocks were turned forward by 1 hour.
 The measure was repealed only months later and, although the country's time zones underwent a number of changes in the years that followed, there was no official DST clock change from 1918 to 1980.